-If you’ve searched the internet for healthy natural treatments any time within the last two decades, chances are you’ve come across almost unlimited information on the uses of coconut oil.
-It can be used as a supplement, a moisturizer, an antibacterial and deodorant, just to name a few.
+If you’ve searched the internet for healthy natural treatments any time within the last two decades, chances are you’ve come across almost unlimited information on the uses of coconut oil for your protection dog.
+It can be used as a supplement, a moisturizer, an antibacterial, and deodorant, just to name a few.
 But you might be asking what this has to do with your pets?

 Your personal protection dogs are no different than any other pet, or human, for that matter, in that they need healthy and nutritious supplemental treatments.
 The problem is that most products you can buy are laden with chemicals and compounds you can’t even pronounce.